Arkansas Insurance Continuing Education

 Arkansas Insurance Department Course ID: 201100

 This course satisfies 3 hours of ethics training for any Arkansas insurance producer, in any line.
-And there are no additional reporting fees!
+No additional reporting fees are included!

 Arkansas Insurance Department Course ID: 201099

 This course satisfies 1 hour of Annuity Best Interest training for Arkansas insurance producers who are authorized to sell annuities.
 And there are no additional reporting fees!

 All licensed insurance professionals in the state of Arkansas must renew their licenses every two years.
 You may only renew your license if you have completed the minimum number of continuing education (CE) hours.